Description And Comments

 Touring Tips

 While most of the action takes place on movie screens, Poseidon’s Fury can frighten many small children.
-The entire theater is thrown into total darkness many times during the show, and many of the special effects involve fire, loud noises and flashing lights.
+The entire theater is thrown into total darkness many times during the show, and many of the special effects involve fire, loud noises, and flashing lights.

 Poseidon's Fury Wait Times

-This chart shows you roughly how long you'll wait for Poseidon's Fury when you visit on a day with a given Islands of Adventure Crowd Level.
-The blue bars represent the average "peak" wait time (that is, how long the line will at its busiest).
+This chart shows you roughly how long you'll wait for Poseidon's Fury when you visit on a day with a given Universal's Islands of Adventure Crowd Level.
+The blue bars represent the average "peak" wait time (that is, how long the line will be at its busiest).
 The bottom and top black lines represent the range of peak wait times to expect (for you fellow nerds out there: it's the 5th percentile and 95th percentile of peak wait times).
 Please note that these are estimates, and for a better forecast for your travel dates, see Poseidon's Fury Wait Times.

 Special Comments